There’s more than one ingredient in a better-than-average cup of coffee.

 And the bad news is it's only going to get more expensive soon.

-The logistics of cultivation and global export are suffering from supply chain disruptions of the last year and growing concern about climate changes, upsetting the delicate balance of factors central to Geisha coffee production.
+The logistics of cultivation and global export are suffering from supply chain disruptions of the last year and growing concern about climate change, upsetting the delicate balance of factors central to Geisha coffee production.

 With demand showing no sign of decreasing and supply having a limited capacity, at best, the economics of this situation are abundantly clear.